Sunwood-ai-labs/Theme-Vault-Marp/docs/README.en.md

 ## 🌿 Environment Setup

-To set up your environment for using Theme-Vault-Marp:
+To set up the environment for using Theme-Vault-Marp:

 1. Install [Marp CLI](https://github.com/marp-team/marp-cli):
    ```bash